Automage/CS390NIP-Lab4/report.md

 ## Completed
 - Complete the GAN to generate legible F-MNIST records.
 Generate from 3 classes.
 - Use a convnet for the GAN networks.
+- Implement the option to select the ratio of training between discriminator and generator.
+(I chose to use 2 ratio hyperparameters between [0.0, 1.0], one for the generator and the other for the discriminator)
 - Save a plot of loss over training steps for each network.

 ## Questions